marcelkliemannel/intellij-byte-code-plugin/README.md

 ## Other

-Additionaly, there is an action to verify the byte code of a class file:
+Additionally, there is an action to verify the byte code of a class file:

 <img src="screenshots/validate-byte-code-action.png" alt="Verify Byte Code Action" width="683px" />